 - Wi-Fi: AirDrop also needs Wi-Fi, although it is not necessary to connect to a Wi-Fi network.
 However, you should turn on the Wi-Fi on your iPhone.
 Go to Settings and click on Wi-Fi.
 Just like Bluetooth, Wi-Fi settings can also be toggled from the control center

 - AirDrop: AirDrop is located in the control center of your iPhone.
 From the Home screen of your iPhone, Swipe from bottom to top, and it shows you the AirDrop.
-For iOS 11, AirDrop is little more hidden.
-Deep press or 3D Touch on the network tile showing AirPlane Mode to reveal an additional menu with AirDrop as an option.
+For iOS 11 and higher or iPadOS, AirDrop is a little more hidden.
+Deep press or 3D Touch on the network tile showing Airplane Mode to reveal an additional menu with AirDrop as an option.

 Turning OFF/ON the Airdrop